MysteryCoder456/VegieMato/README.md

 6. Then, unlock your iDevice and click the `Trust` button on the Pop-Up menu.
 7. Click the start button on the top-left corner of the screen and wait for the app to run.
 8. After the app is finished running, you can unplug your device.
 The app has been successfully installed.

+## How to install on MacOS
+Go to the [Releases](https://github.com/MysteryCoder456/VegieMato/releases) to find the MacOS binary/App.
+You can directly run this without any installation, but you can also build the App from Xcode.